raafat-hantoush/IH_RH_DA_FT_OCT_2021/Class_Materials/Final_Project/Readme.md

 - Use Tableau or Python visual libraries(or any) at a profesional level to visualize insights and present your work
 - Select the algorithm, statistical methods or technical building blocks that could give the best results, most efficiently

+### Teams
+- Team of two people is recommended and it is the maximum number allowed.
 ---

 ## Datasets